mobizt/Firebase-ESP32/README.md

 Function setJSON will set/replace value at defined database path with value in JSON data, and also create child nodes.

 While in function pushJSON, all key/value in JSON data  will be appended to the defined database path as new node.

+For push server timestamp in database, call Firebase.pushTimestamp.
+Because of internal server error, ETag is not request during perform setTimestamp function but can get it later by call Firebase.getETag.

 Below is the example for appending new data (using JSON) to the path "/test/append.